-- a range of recreation settings, corridors for community paths, and attractive urban environment settings and focal points - adequate sporting and recreational facilities to meet the needs of the local and nearby communities - accessibility to users in conjunction with existing sporting and recreation facilities - acknowledgement of the opportunities and constraints presented by the physical characteristics of the land when considering the proposed use, landscaping and facilities - opportunities for the incorporation of natural elements (existing trees, rocks, streams, creeks), sites of natural or cultural value, and linkage of habitats and wildlife corridors
+- a range of recreation settings, corridors for community paths, and attractive urban environment settings and focal points - adequate sporting and recreational facilities to meet the needs of the local and nearby communities - accessibility to users in conjunction with existing sporting and recreation facilities - acknowledgement of the opportunities and constraints presented by the physical characteristics of the land when considering the proposed use, landscaping and facilities - opportunities for the incorporation of natural elements (existing trees, rocks, streams, creeks), sites of natural or

-- public safety and amenity of adjoining land users in the design of facilities and associated engineering works - opportunities for regional or district open space to meet neighbourhood open space requirements - a clear relationship between public open space and adjoining land uses established by appropriate treatment including alignment, fencing, landscaping, and addressing issues of security and surveillance - avoidance of solid fencing along open space areas for security, surveillance, aesthetic and maintenance reasons - landscaping that contributes to the bushland character and to flora and fauna habitat and fauna movement.
-In particular street trees should be selected from species native and/or endemic to the Fitzgibbon UDA.
+- cultural value, and linkage of habitats and wildlife corridors - public safety and amenity of adjoining land users in the design of facilities and associated engineering works - opportunities for regional or district open space to meet neighbourhood open space requirements - a clear relationship between public open space and adjoining land uses established by appropriate treatment including alignment, fencing, landscaping, and addressing issues of security and surveillance - avoidance of solid fencing along open space areas for security, surveillance, aesthetic and maintenance reasons - landscaping that contributes to the bushland character and to flora and fauna habitat and fauna movement.
+In particular street trees should be selected from species native and/or endemic to the Fitzgibbon UDA. - opportunities for compatible land uses to establish, such as food premises, medical centre and market where appropriate.